salevin/gps-monitor/README.md

 ## Building the Package

-To build this package and create an installable `.ipk` file, follow the [C Package Example guide in the new Onion Documentation](https://documentation.onioniot.com/guides/packages/c-package-example).
+To build this package and create an installable `.ipk` file, follow the Docker setup instructions [here](DOCKER_SETUP.md).

-The guide provides step-by-step instructions on:
-1. Setting up a Docker-based OpenWRT build environment
-1. Compiling the package
-1. Transferring the compiled package binary to your Omega device
-1. Installing the package using the OPKG package manager
-1. Running the program

 ## Usage